d12frosted/elpa-mirror/gnu/corfu-readme.txt

 	    ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Table of Contents
-─────────────────

-1. Features
-2. Installation and Configuration
-..
-1. Auto completion
-..
-2. Completing in the minibuffer
-..
-3. Completing in the Eshell or Shell
-..
-4. Orderless completion
-..
-5. TAB-and-Go completion
-..
-6. Transfer completion to the minibuffer
-3. Key bindings
-4. Extensions
-5. Complementary packages
-6. Alternatives
-7. Contributions

 Corfu enhances completion at point with a small completion popup.
 The current candidates are shown in a popup below or above the point.
 Corfu is the minimalistic `completion-in-region' counterpart of the [Vertico]